 Living Lab Mountainous Area – Metsovo, Greece.

-The mountainous Living Lab will take place in the settlement of Metsovo.
-It will be operated mainly by NTUA in collaboration with the Municipality of Metsovo.
+The mountainous Living Lab takes place in the settlement of Metsovo.
+It is operated mainly by NTUA in collaboration with the Municipality of Metsovo.
 The area has encountered increasing rates of energy vulnerability in recent years.
 Previous surveys conducted by NTUA, which operates an interdisciplinary Laboratory and a MSc programme in the town, revealed that certain groups are especially vulnerable to energy poverty: low income households, elderly households, households living in old dwellings, and households using inefficient heating systems, for instance open fireplaces, old wood stoves, and poorly maintained central heating systems.
-The Living Lab will deal with those households in highest need, affected by colder climatic conditions, older building stock, shortage of productive activities and higher fuel prices due to geographical isolation and high transportation costs.
+The Living Lab deals with those households in highest need, affected by colder climatic conditions, older building stock, shortage of productive activities and higher fuel prices due to geographical isolation and high transportation costs.

 Metsovo households classed as energy poor (2014)

 of mountainous households report arrears on energy bills

 of Metsovo households

 Living lab characteristics.

 The Mountainous Area Living Lab targets low income households, elderly households, households living in old dwellings, and households using different heating systems (wood and oil).